aleshaleksey/fansys23/06-abilities.md

 - Proficiency with Shields.
 - ["Offhand fighting"](#offhand-fighting-i-iv) ability.

-**Special**: A character that makes more than two offhand attacks with a shield in a round loses the bonus to HiT from the shield to the end of their next turn.
+**Special**: A character that uses a shield to make an offhand attack loses the bonus to HiT from the shield to the end of their next turn.

 ___
 #### Swift Strike